Jerome Brailey: Career

 Jerome Brailey started performing around 1968 with the R&B group The Unifics, The Five Stairsteps, then The Chambers Brothers.
 George Clinton saw Jerome performing with The Chambers Brothers and invited him to join the Funk Mob after witnessing his style and finesse on drums.
 He joined the P-Funk collective in 1975 during the time he co-wrote one of Parliament's biggest hits, “Give Up the Funk (Tear the Roof off the Sucker)" with Clinton and Bootsy Collins while also playing on many of Parliament-Funkadelic's most popular recordings.
 Brailey left the P-Funk organization in 1978 due to bad management by producer George Clinton and began working closely with Glenn Goins, who had also left P-Funk and started productions on the funk group Quazar which featured Glenn's brother Kevin Goins on vocals.
 Brailey and Goins conceived a band called Mutiny as they were finalizing the Quazar album for Arista Records; however, Glenn Goins died in 1978 at the age of 24, leaving Brailey to complete the album.
 He then established Mutiny and signed to Columbia Records.

 “Mutiny on the Mamaship” (Columbia Records) the debut album, follow by “Funk Plus The One” (Columbia Records) both produced by Jerome Brailey while working alongside guitarist Donald “Lenny” Holmes and bassist Raymone Carter were the makings of collectable recordings.
 The albums were not far removed from the classic P-Funk style, with emphasis placed on dual lead guitar works.
 They were seen as successful in musical terms, though some critics complained about the lack of originality but the quality of those recordings were recognized by many.
-Another collection of recordings, “A Night Out With The Boys” (unavailable), Aftershock 2005 (Rykodisc) and Funk Road (Catbone Music Label) all under the group Mutiny's umbrella were introduced to the public with positive vibes and energy.
+Other noted collections of recordings, “A Night Out With The Boys” (Tuff City Records), Aftershock 2005 (Rykodisc) and Funk Road (Catbone Music Label) are also under the Mutiny's umbrella receiving positive vibes and energy.

 Jerome is also noted for his drum style on hit recordings such as The Unifics “Court of Love” and The Five Stairsteps “Ooh Child”.
 His drum arrangements on the single "Do That Stuff", from the Parliament album The Clones of Dr. Funkenstein, in recent have been sampled by Kendrick Lamar on "The Heart Pt.3 (Will You Let it Die ?), Childish Gambino on “Boogieman" a single taken from his third studio album, "Awaken, My Love" and by Westside Boogie - Outside (ft.
 Joey Bada$$) for a continuation of drum rudiments lifted from that Parliament-Funkadelic recording.